 Traveling around Greece is always a pleasure.
 One can spend weeks just island hopping, road tripping along the coast, or exploring its ancient sites.
 Even better, it’s easy to venture off to a lesser-known destination; there are so many!
 This year we took a train towards Patras, where we were to decide where next.
 Initially, we were thinking about the islands of Zakynthos and Cephalonia, but once there, we heard about a place called Nafpaktos, apparently quite popular in Greece.
 We fell in love immediately.
-Not only it’s a gorgeous beach town, but it’s also a place full of history visible on every corner!
+Not only it’s a gorgeous beach town, but it’s also a place full of history.
+Prepare to be dazzled!

 Things to Do in Nafpaktos